 18. Shave Your Head and Other Areas

-Every time you shower, your hair demands attention (unless you are a Rastafarian or whatever).
+Every time you shower, your hair demands attention (unless you are a Rastafarian or whatever, in which case you just let it fester).
 By shaving off all your hair, you can be in and out of the shower in seconds.
 Shave your head, your back, your balls, your beaver, your legs, your eyebrows and your ass crack.

 19. Don’t Screw in the Shower

 It may be fun, but screwing in the shower is a big waste of water.
-Ignore this tip if you suffer from premature ejaculation.
+Ignore this tip if you suffer from premature ejaculation, in which case you’ll be in and out in no time, literally.

 20. Crap in the Woods Like a Bear